 The Municipality of Bergeijk is a lovely, quiet municipality to live in and relax.
-Bergeijk is not only the largest municipality in North Brabant but was also proclaimed the greenest village of the Netherlands in 2012.
+Bergeijk is not only the largest municipality in North Brabant but was also proclaimed the greenest village of the Netherlands.
 More than 85% of this border town, 103 km2 in size, consists of forest, nature and farmland.
 A beautiful place for hikers, cyclists, horse riders and Nordic walkers.
 Discover the countless trails for cycling, mountain biking, hiking, horse-riding and wagon-driving and recharge your battery.
 But do not forget about the (cultural) historical choices: from the special history of the burial mounds dating back to the Bronze Age to the designs by architect Gerrit Rietveld and Mien Ruys.

 For longer holidays, there is holiday park De Kempervennen, or family campsite De Paal, which was proclaimed Campsite of the Year 2019 by the ANWB, the biggest Dutch travel association!
 Bergeijk also has several Bed and Breakfasts and a dozen or so small campsites.